alexbuckgit/azure-docs-sdk-python/docs-ref-services/preview/identity-readme.md

 Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the editor.
 Apps using `DefaultAzureCredential` or `VisualStudioCodeCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate in Visual Studio Code, ensure **version 0.9.11 or earlier** of the Azure Account extension is installed.
-To track progress toward supporting newer extension versions, see [this GitHub issue](https://github.com/Azure/azure-sdk-for-net/issues/27263).
+To authenticate in Visual Studio Code, ensure the Azure Account extension is installed.
 Once installed, open the **Command Palette** and run the **Azure: Sign In** command.

+It's a [known issue](https://github.com/Azure/azure-sdk-for-python/issues/23249) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
+A long-term fix to this problem is in progress.
+In the meantime, consider [authenticating via the Azure CLI](#authenticate-via-the-azure-cli).

 #### Authenticate via the Azure CLI